 Nestle defined benefit pensions are very desirable, and most people would not benefit from transferring away from these schemes.
 That’s because they continue to pay out handsomely for the rest of your life.
 You’ll receive monthly payments based on your career average salary, which is pegged to the rate of inflation.
 Nestle’s DB Core pensions offer peace of mind and a stable, guaranteed income for as long as you live.

 That’s why it is especially galling that independent financial advisers gave such misleading advice to their clients.
 They suggested that people like you trade in their Nestle DB pensions for a CETV – Cash Equivalent Transfer Value.
 They then recommended that you take the CETV and invest in a risky, inferior private pension scheme.
 But first, they take a hefty commission for themselves.

 These private schemes don’t hold a candle to your Nestle DB pension.
 They are tied to the market and can tank when it dips.
-They also come with high fees and admin fees and could reduce your overall retirement income by more than 50%.
-Even Nestle themselves have issued a warning against these missold salary swap scams – don’t do it.
+They also come with high fees and admin fees and could significantly reduce your retirement income.
+Even Nestle themselves have issued a warning against these missold salary swap scams.

 If your financial adviser suggested you cash in your Nestle pension for a CETV and a private scheme, you are likely the victim of a missold DB transfer.
 As such, you might be entitled to make a defined pension claim.
 If successful, you could receive defined pension compensation to help you recoup some of your losses.

 To have your prospects assessed by our specialist team, simply fill in our online form.Apply Now

 In this article, Allegiant’s Pensions & Investments Manager, Andy Ramsay, explores the fundamental differences between between the Court and Ombudsman routes for resolving pension & investment claims.
 The article highlights key differences in:-